 Axie Infinity

-An Ethereum-based role-playing game based on NFT tokens owned fully by the players.
+An Ethereum-powered role-playing game based on NFT tokens owned fully by the players.
 In addition to the entertainment process that this gaming product provides, Axie Infinity allows you to make money on the resale of NFT assets that have collectible value.

 Aave

-A decentralized lending and borrowing platform that generally repeats the functionality of similar dApps.
+Aave is a decentralized lending and borrowing platform that generally repeats the functionality of similar dApps.
 After attracting multimillion-dollar investments from top venture players, the Aave platform has an impetus for development in this niche.

 Check out this novel DeFi solution with a unique approach to decentralization and token distribution